Inside the UNODC Global eLearning Programme

 The way ahead

-The eLearning platform is planned to be fully operational by the end of 2014 and will be available to deliver on-line courses.
-It will be fully and easily customizable to suit a range of learning environments (themes) and duty stations (languages).
+The eLearning platform is fully operational and delivers on-line courses.
+It is fully and easily customizable to suit a range of learning environments (themes) and duty stations (languages).
 The multimedia content produced in different languages under the new eLearning enjoys a modern format that allows courses to be shared across governmental agencies' and international partners' existing platforms.

 The UNODC eLearning platform's has also been conceptualized for its full integration into the foreseeable future of functioning inter-regional and inter-agency capacity building networks.
 This approach is to maximize UNODC's impact globally, thinking and acting locally.